How to Calculate Profit Margin

 Some business terms are so closely related that teasing out their differences is necessary to obtain clarity.

-- margin: this term applies to the markup you tack on to every product or service offered by your business so that a profit is made with each sale.
+- Margin: this term applies to the markup you tack on to every product or service your business offers so that a profit is made with each sale.

-- cost: the bottom line amount that it takes your business to produce a service or product.
-It takes into account the cost of both materials and labor as well as variable costs.
-Knowing the cost assisting you in planning your profits.
+- Cost is the bottom line amount that your business takes to produce a service or product.
+It considers the cost of materials and labor and variable costs.
+It knows the price and assists you in planning your profits.

-- revenue: when the profit and cost are combined, the result is revenue.
-It is the final amount that a customer pays for a particular product or service.
+- Revenue: when the profit and cost are combined, the result is revenue.
+It is the final amount a customer pays for a particular product or service.
 Use this figure to help you determine the success of each of your offerings.

-- profit: by subtracting your costs from the revenue your business receives, you arrive at your profit.
-It’s essential that you know the profit your business receives.
-Additionally, in order to fuel growth, your business must see a consistent increase in profits.
+- Profit: by subtracting your costs from your business’s revenue, you arrive at your profit.
+You must know the profit your business accepts.
+Additionally, to fuel growth, your business must see a consistent increase in profits.

 Net and Gross Proft Margins: Both are Valuable to Know